Canonical link element: Purpose

 In February 2009, Google, Yahoo and Microsoft announced support for the canonical link element, which can be inserted into the section of a web page, to allow webmasters to prevent these issues.
 The canonical link element helps webmasters make clear to the search engines which page should be credited as the original.

+The canonical link element allows search engines to consolidate indexing and ranking signals from duplicate or similar pages into a single preferred URL.

 How search engines handle rel=canonical

-Search engines try to utilize canonical link definitions as an output filter for their search results.
-If multiple URLs contain the same content in the result set, the canonical link URL definitions will likely be incorporated to determine the original source of the content.
-"For example, when Google finds identical content instances, it decides to show one of them.
-Its choice of the resource to display in the search results will depend upon the search query."
+Search engines use canonical link definitions to help identify the preferred version of duplicate or substantially similar pages.
+Canonical link elements are used to consolidate indexing and ranking signals to a preferred URL while reducing duplicate search results and improving crawling efficiency.

 According to Google, the canonical link element is not considered to be a directive, but rather a hint that the ranking algorithm will "honor strongly".

 While the canonical link element has its benefits, Matt Cutts, then the head of Google's webspam team, has said that the search engine prefers the use of 301 redirects.
 Cutts said the preference for redirects is because Google's spiders can choose to ignore a canonical link element if they deem it more beneficial to do so.